korhanh/Power-Automate_Image_to_PDF/README.md

-# PDF to Image: Free and Unlimited PDF Conversion with Power Automate
+# Image to PDF: Free and Unlimited Image Conversion with Power Automate

 This project provides a solution for converting images to PDF format using Microsoft Power Automate, allowing you to perform unlimited conversions effortlessly.
 Follow the steps below to set up and use this solution: